This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Last Updated on

-We’ve lived in the Eugene/Springfield area for almost 20 years (actually, my husband grew up here) and Leaburg Fish Hatchery has been a favorite day trip location even before we had kids.
+We’ve lived in the Eugene/Springfield area for over 20 years (actually, my husband grew up here) and Leaburg Fish Hatchery has been a favorite day trip location even before we had kids.
 In recent years, they’ve made several improvements and we were especially surprised to see a few more on our recent trip.

 When you arrive at Leaburg Fish Hatchery, via a scenic drive along the Mckenzie River, you’ll cross the dam and have a few choices of where to go next.
 Turn left and you can park near the bathrooms, explore a small info center, and fish from the shoreline.
 Go straight and you’ll enter a lush park with picnic tables and fire pits.
 Go right and you’ll enter the magical world of the fish hatchery.
 Park beneath towering fir and cedar trees, and the roar of the water through the dam will be the first thing you hear.
 The air is fresh and bright, and it’s easy to forget the rest of the world even exists.